Leejyuan/Reference_Guided_Contrastive_Clustering/README.md

 C D H W (channels, depth, height, width).

 If no pretrained checkpoint is used, supply an empty string for --pre_train

+The trained model weights are available in the **Releases** section of this repository.